najh/PerfectWardAPI/README.md

 - [x] Documentation
   - [x] Update docs for changes
   - [x] Finish docs for DB storage
+  - [ ] Document running as admin
+  - [ ] State what will be removed or will remain after an uninstallation
+  - [ ] State what uninstalling will remove
+  - [ ] Document connector setup as an alternative to the API itself
   - [ ] Document SQL storage details (table/columns/permissions/connection string)
   - [ ] Document .NET/Windows file security, failing to load assemblies, error messages.
 - [ ] Client requirements